thkukuk/firewalld-container/README.md

 ### Environment variables:
 ```
   DEBUG=[0|1]    Enable debug mode.
-  NODBUS=[0|1]   Don't start own dbus daemon.
-Requires that a dbus socket is provided.
+  DBUS=[0|1]     Start own dbus daemon.
+If not a dbus socket needs to be provided.
 ```

 ## Manage firewalld instance